 Launch of new Hilton Humanitarian Prize Laureate Virtual Leadership Institute, with first cohort including diverse professionals based out of 24 countries.

 Revised recruitment efforts; more robust staff analytics on the diverse attributes of our employees; updates to departmental and Foundation-wide policies and principles; and increased focus on career development and retention of the Foundation’s work.

 Full upgrade of contracts process to encourage increased usage of diverse vendors, with a focus on eliminating potential for bias throughout the process; and implementation of a mandatory, inclusive RFP/RFQ process for larger contracts.

-Centralization of the anonymous reporting function within our Office of the General Counsel, including enhancements to ensure equitable treatment and safeguarding of our DEI values.
+Centralization of the anonymous reporting function within our Office of the General Counsel, including enhancements to ensure equitable treatment and safeguarding of our DEIB values.

-Along with the Hilton Foundation’s commitment to DEI comes our steadfast belief that by working together with our communities, partners and peers, we can help eradicate racism and other forms of oppression; as well as dismantle the structures and rhetoric that dehumanize, divide, and promote inequities in our society.
+Along with the Hilton Foundation’s commitment to DEIB comes our steadfast belief that by working together with our communities, partners, and peers, we can help eradicate racism and other forms of oppression; as well as dismantle the structures and rhetoric that dehumanize, divide, and promote inequities in our society.

-Thank you for traveling on this journey with us as we work toward our mission to improve people’s lives worldwide.
+Thank you for traveling on this journey with us as we work toward our shared goal to improve people’s lives worldwide.